openfoodfacts/openfoodfacts-server/installation/dev-environment-quick-start-guide.md

   - If you run e.g. Debian, don't forget to add your user to the `docker` group!
 - [Install Docker Compose](https://docs.docker.com/compose/install/)
 - [Enable command-line completion](https://docs.docker.com/compose/completion/)
+- [Install Make for Windows](http://gnuwin32.sourceforge.net/packages/make.htm) (if running on Windows)

 ## 2. Clone the repository from GitHub